Kakulive/hangman-java/README.md

 # hangman-java
 Hangman is a guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+In this game one of the players is simulated by the computer and thinks of a word to guess.
+The human player (you) must beat him and figure out what he had in mind before it's too late!

 # Installation
 **The quickest, simplest and recommended way to play and test the game is to simply clone the repository,